commuted/rhyming-dictionary/README.md

 # rhyming-dictionary
-Rhyming dictionary based on the CMU Pronouncing Dictionary, a reverse phoneme rhyming dictionary.
+Rhyming dictionary based on the "CMU Pronouncing Dictionary", a reverse phoneme rhyming dictionary.

 A single file includes dictionary.
-It may be used as an EC2 Lamda fuction without reading a library or accessing records.
+It may be used as an EC2 Lamda fuction without accessing records.

 The original dictionary can be found here. http://www.speech.cs.cmu.edu/cgi-bin/cmudict

 Search for a word or similar sounding word.

-Example: $node rdict.js antelope
+Example: $node rdict.js schoepf

-[ 'cantaloupe',
+[ 'schoepe',
-  'antelope',
-  'envelope',
-  'elope',
-  'slope',
-  'lope',
+  'schoepf',
+  'schoepp',
+  'shope',
   'dope',
   'hope',
   'proctoscope',